-Catch22 have been delivering offender management in prisons since 2011 in HMP Doncaster, HMP Thameside and HMP Ashfield with experience managing high risk, lifers and indeterminate sentenced prisoners.
+Catch22 have been delivering offender management since 2011 in HMP Thameside with experience managing high risk, lifers and indeterminate sentenced prisoners.
 Our work is formed around prisoner offences and risks to the public.

 A dedicated unit of Case Workers allows us to ensure better quality and to consistently meet targets.
 Using a strengths-based approach, we assess the motivation of service users to stop offending.
 Our staff also address immediate risks and needs of service users once they enter custody, including mental health, substance misuse, gang involvement and behaviour work based on their criminality and what needs to be done to minimise risk.

 Our work is delivered by a high quality, motivated workforce in a culture of continuous improvement.
 Our experience has given us the ability to deliver at scale, and we train staff to share best practices in prisons across the country.

 We are experienced in delivering contracts to a high standard in demanding environments to meet the complex needs of service users.
 Our staff work in prisons across the South West, Hampshire, West Yorkshire and London.

 Through group and one-to-one work, we assess long term needs and consequential thinking and behaviour.
 Peer mentors also support service users whilst serving their sentence, providing like minded perspectives and supporting outcomes.

 Resettlement plans are created with service users and address needs including education, training and employment, accommodation, health, finance and debt management, families and relations, victims of domestic abuse and those that have worked in the sex industry.
 Taking an evidence-based approach to reducing reoffending, we work directly with housing and employment partners and use the support of family members to ensure service users achieve a settled and positive lifestyle.